Skincare Mistakes You Might Be Making Without Realizing It (And How to Fix Them)

 What Face Oil Mistakes Are Causing Breakouts?

 Using the wrong face oil can cause breakouts.
-Common face oil mistakes include applying comedogenic oils like coconut oil, using too much product, layering oil incorrectly on wet skin, and storing oils in warm or bright areas.
+Common face oil mistakes include applying comedogenic oils such as coconut oil, using too much product, layering oil on wet skin, and storing oils in warm or bright areas.
 These habits can clog pores, trigger acne, and worsen skin texture.

 One of the biggest face oil mistakes is using oils that are likely to clog pores.
 Coconut oil, for example, is very comedogenic and can cause breakouts in many people, especially those with acne-prone skin.
 Many people also use way too much oil, thinking more is better, but this can overwhelm your skin and cause problems.

 Another mistake is not knowing how to apply oils properly.
-Some people put oil on completely wet skin, which can prevent absorption, while others use oil as their final step when it should usually go before moisturizer.
-Using old, rancid oils that have gone bad can also cause reactions and breakouts.
+Some people apply oil to completely wet skin, which can impede absorption, while others use oil as their final step, which should usually precede moisturizer.
+Using old, rancid oils can also cause reactions and breakouts.

-The key is choosing non-comedogenic oils that are right for your skin type, using just a few drops, applying to slightly damp skin for better absorption, and storing oils properly in a cool, dark place to prevent them from going bad.
+The key is choosing non-comedogenic oils suited to your skin type, using just a few drops, applying them to slightly damp skin for better absorption, and storing them properly in a cool, dark place to prevent spoilage.

 What Timing and Frequency Mistakes Are Ruining Your Routine?